Zach Thomas: 2004

-Thomas started alongside Morlon Greenwood and Junior Seau in 2004 after the Dolphins signed Seau during free agency.
+Thomas started alongside Greenwood and Junior Seau in 2004 after the Dolphins signed Seau during free agency.
 On November 9, 2004, head coach Dave Wannstedt unexpectedly announced his resignation as the Miami Dolphins' head coach after they declined and fell to a 1–8 record.
 Defensive coordinator Jim Bates was promoted to interim head coach for the last seven games of the regular season.
 Thomas injured his hamstring and was sidelined for three games (Weeks 13–15).
 On December 26, 2004, Thomas collected a season-high 18 combined tackles (nine solo) during the Dolphins' 10–7 victory against the Cleveland Browns in week 16.
 He finished the 2004 NFL season with 145 combined tackles (85 solo), four pass deflections, and two sacks in 13 games and 13 starts.
 The Miami Dolphins finished with a disappointing record of 4–12 and the remaining coaching staff was fired after the season.